 The first of the two stanzas that make up “The Dead” by Rupert Brooke begins with the introduction of those who are “The Dead.”
-These characters, though the reader will never know exactly who they are, if they are specific people, or a general way to reference human beings who have passed on, will be deeply relatable.
+These characters, though the reader will never know exactly who they are, if they are specific people or a general way to reference human beings who have passed on, will be deeply relatable.

 Brooke, in his choice to write about death, has chosen a subject that is universally relatable.
 It transcends the time period in which it was written and can be understood by those alive now, and then.
-This gives the poem a kind of power as it attempts to sooth the reader’s path towards death.
+This gives the poem a kind of power as it attempts to soothe the reader’s path towards death.

 The poem describes the dead, those that have passed on, as having “hearts [that] were” made up of both “joys and cares.”
-This is the first of a number of complimentary contrasts that Brooke will present in this piece.
+This is the first of a number of complementary contrasts that Brooke will present in this piece.
 Just as any life is, these referenced “dead” have hearts that experienced joy as well as worry over “cares.”
 Additionally, they were “washed marvellously” with the experiences of “sorrow” that was “swift to [change to] mirth.”

 Their hearts were covered, consumed, and were living within the rapid transitions between unbridled happiness, or “mirth,” and sorrow.
 They were consumed by neither, but living within both.

 The years that these characters had lived, the speaker says, has imbued them with “kindness.”
-They experienced “dawn[s]”as well as “sunset[s].”
+They experienced “dawn[s]” as well as “sunset[s].”
 Their lives spanned the entire spectrum of human experience and emotion.

 This stanza concludes with the speaker stating a final contrast, they knew, as all humans do, the “quick stir of wonder” at something unexpected and how it feels to “sit alone.”
-Finally, throughout their lives they “Touched” all manner of objects, and ways of living, expressed in this verse as touching, “flowers and furs and cheeks.”
+Finally, throughout their lives, they “Touched” all manner of objects, and ways of living expressed in this verse as touching, “flowers and furs and cheeks.”

-All of this, all the experiences of life, sorrow, happiness and love, are now over.
+All of this, all the experiences of life, sorrow, happiness, and love, are now over.
 It has all “ended.”